If you don’t mind, we start this list with a more obvious one.

 Enjoy the panorama floor of Berlin’s TV Tower and take a seat by the window.
 See the city and all its sights, such as Potsdamer Platz, the Brandenburg Gate, the cathedral and the Olympic Stadium, from 200 meters above the city.

-You can actually pre-purchase a table in the restaurant in the TV Tower.
-This helps to reserve your spot on the window.
 This is obviously one of the romantic things to do in Berlin.
 Good idea for a date!

 While we already love the idea of a Trabbi Safari, the classic VW Bus really had an impact on us.